-The roots of ZOLA Electric date to a trip co-founder Xavier Helgesen took in 2007 to Malawi.
-After visiting literacy projects supported by Books For Africa , Xavier went hitchhiking.
-He ended up in a fishing village on the shores of Lake Malawi and was invited to a local family’s house for dinner.
-As he walked through the dark city streets by the dim light of a kerosene lamp, he realized that the whole community had no electricity.
-Asking his hosts about their lives, he learned that they relied on dirty, expensive kerosene to light their homes.
-As he returned to San Francisco, he kept wondering why nobody he met had even a small solar power system.
-Was it really a technology problem, or something else?
+ZOLA Electric’s roots start in a trip co-founder Xavier Helgesen took in 2007 to Malawi.
+He ended up in a fishing village on the shores of Lake Malawi to a local family’s house for dinner.
+He learned that his hosts relied on dirty, expensive kerosene to light their homes.
+He began wondering why nobody he met had even a small solar power system.
+Was this a technology problem or something else?

 Five Years Later, ZOLA Electric Was Launched

 Xavier attended Oxford University’s MBA program and set out researching exactly why solar adoption was so slow in places where it was needed most.
 At Oxford, he met future ZOLA co-founder Erica Mackey.
 Erica had worked in Tanzania for a decade and deeply understood the African market.
-Joined by a renewable energy expert, Joshua Pierce, they worked together on a business plan that would allow customers to buy their own solar & storage power systems over time from the money they save or money they earn.
-This reduced not only the upfront cost, but the risk for the customer that the system would not perform as promised, aligning the company and the customer.
+Joined by a renewable energy expert, Joshua Pierce, they worked together on a business plan that would allow customers to buy their own solar and storage power systems over time with the money they earn.
+This approach could reduce upfront costs and the risk for the customer that the system would not perform as promised, aligning the company and the customer.

-ZOLA Electric Today & Vision for the Future
+ZOLA Electric Today and Our Vision for the Future